Getting Your FAA Remote Pilot Certificate

 But as far as passing your Part 107 sUAS aeronautical knowledge exam?

 As long as you’re over the age of 16, you’ll be eligible.

 How much does the aeronautical knowledge test cost?

-The cost of the Remote Pilot Certification aeronautical knowledge test is $150.
-Remember, this is the test that you take in-person at one of the 696 FAA-approved knowledge testing centers across the United States.
-This money doesn’t go to us, or to the FAA.
-It’s paid directly to the knowledge testing center when you’re scheduling your testing appointment.
+The cost of the Remote Pilot Certification aeronautical knowledge test is $160.
+Remember, this is the test that you take in-person at one of the 800+ FAA-approved knowledge testing centers across the United States.
+This is paid directly to the knowledge testing center when you’re scheduling your testing appointment.

 How long does it take to become a certified drone pilot?

 After you pass your Aeronautical Knowledge Test, you’ll need to wait up to 48 hours to apply for your Remote Pilot Certificate using the FAA’s online IACRA system.
 After you send in your application, you’ll go through automatic TSA security vetting, and then assuming you pass that, you’ll receive a temporary electronic Remote Pilot Certificate.